-Robert Bentley Impeachment Hearings Approved By Alabama High Court, Governor Faces Ousting, Jail Or Both
+Robert Bentley Impeachment Hearings Approved By Alabama High Court, Governor Faces Ousting, Jail, Or Both

 It outlines allegations against the governor, one that claims “security personnel reported seeing [top aide Rebekah Caldwell Mason] leaving the office with her hair tousled and her clothing in disarray.”
 The report also includes alleged evidence of text messages exchanged between Bentley and the woman and threats to his wife’s staff members or anyone who gossiped about the affair.

 He held a news conference one day ahead of the court’s ruling and addressed rumors that he would be impeached.
-From the State Capitol, Governor Bentley remained resolute about his eventual exoneration and said resignation was not an option.
+From the state capitol, Governor Bentley remained resolute about his eventual exoneration and said resignation was not an option.

 “I do not plan to resign.
 I have done nothing illegal.
 If the people want to know if I misused state resources, the answer is simply no. I have not.”